The first

 part of this website on quantum mechanics arose from reading the book

-covers the basics of quantum mechanics up to the harmonic oscillator, including
+the basics of quantum mechanics up to the harmonic oscillator, including the

 Susskind's